 This first issue of the Deloitte Global Boardroom Program’s new series, The Audit Committee Frontier, seeks to answer the question: What are leading practices for Audit Committees with respect to climate?

-The report features findings from a survey of over 350 audit committee members spanning over 40 geographies, and revealed several obstacles standing in the way towards progress, each of which point to a broader sense of uncertainty surrounding climate and sustainability in the boardroom and companies at large.
-The report also details potential solutions for audit committees struggling to help their organizations address climate change.
+The report features findings from a survey of over 350 audit committee members spanning over 40 geographies and revealed several obstacles standing in the way towards progress, each of which point to a broader sense of uncertainty surrounding climate and sustainability in the boardroom and companies at large.
+The report also details potential solutions for audit committees struggling to help their organisations address climate change.

 - Most audit committees worldwide do not discuss climate on a regular basis, barely half consider themselves “climate literate,” and half do not believe they are well equipped to fulfill their climate regulatory responsibilities

-- Forty-two percent of respondents say they are disappointed in the strength and speed of their organization’s climate response, and 65% say their companies lack a clear strategy on climate.
+- Forty-two per cent of respondents say they are disappointed in the strength and speed of their organisation’s climate response and 65% say their companies lack a clear strategy on climate.

 With respect to company type, 67% of respondents serve on audit committees at publicly listed companies, while 17% serve at privately owned companies, including family businesses.

 The Deloitte Global Boardroom Program brings together the knowledge and experience of Deloitte member firms around the world to address critical topics of universal interest to company boards and the C-suite.
 Supplementing local geography programmes, its mission is to promote dialogue among Deloitte professionals, companies and their boards and management, investors, the accounting profession, academia and government.
 In addition to the publication of thought-pieces on critical topics, the Deloitte Global Boardroom Program hosts a series of must-see webinar discussions with eminent panelists to enable boards and management of global companies to challenge perceived wisdom.